airbnb/lottie/after-effects/general-tips.md

 ## No Blending modes or Luma mattes

-Blending modes such as Multiply, Screen or Add, don't work nor do Luma mattes.
+Blending modes such as Multiply, Screen or Add, aren't yet supported nor are Luma mattes.

 ## Full screen animations